Waboom AI

 The first version is rarely the final version.

 skill-creator exists to make iteration fast.
+Type the next prompt in the same chat:

 None of those iterations involve YAML or file structure.